Sojourning Scholar is reader-supported. When you make a purchase using links on our site, we may receive a small commission at no extra cost to you.

 - 4300+ total practice questions: With over 4,300 practice questions in the quiz band, students have enough questions to study and hone their skills.

-- 6 real practice tests: There are six practice tests spaced throughout the learning content.
+- 6 real practice tests: There are six practice tests spaced throughout the learning content that are referenced from the Official ACT Prep book.

 - Customized diagnostic test: The 60-question diagnostic quiz allows students to get an initial score report of their strengths and weaknesses.